Insects are a massive and vital aspect of our eco system.

 There is a strong mutual interdependence between the bee and the plant, with a trade-off of nectar for pollination.
 Our suppliers also get honey from the borage ( Starflower).

-The loss of these crops from the countryside has played a part in the decline of the UK bee population and other insects.
+and lack of diverse flower crops from the countryside has played its part in insect decline and the loss of U.K. bees and pollinators.